 The third stop of the tour was visiting El Cielo.
 For me, El Cielo was definitely the highlight of the tour.
 I can’t even explain how pretty the color of the water is, and the amount of starfish you can see was really spectacular.
 The water is about 7-8 feet deep so it’s still pretty deep but you can choose to remove your life jacket if you wish.
 It was really fun to dive down for an up close view of the starfish.
 Check out my video below for a better look!

-After visiting El Cielo, we cruised over to El Cielito (“Little Heaven”) which a very shallow beach nearby with equally stunning turquoise water.
+After visiting El Cielo, we cruised over to Playa El Cielito (“Little Heaven”) which a very shallow beach nearby with equally stunning turquoise water.
 Here we parked the boat and were served some light snacks and beverages while we relaxed in the shallow water.
-It was really a beyond gorgeous place to rest and relax after all the excitement of snorkeling and starfish hunting.
+Playa Cielito is really a beyond gorgeous place to rest and relax after all the excitement of snorkeling and starfish hunting.

-How much does the El Cielo tour cost?
+How much does the El Cielo tour Cozumel cost?

 The price of our tour was $46 USD per person plus about $14 USD for roundtrip ferry tickets to Cozumel.
 Tour prices are generally negotiable so you may be able to find a similar one at a cheaper price.
 I would also recommend bringing some extra cash to tip the tour guides at the end of the tour.

-What to do after the El Cielo tour in Cozumel
+What to do after the Cozumel El Cielo tour

 After the tour we took a taxi from the ferry to Playa Palancar.
 I highly recommend Playa Palancar on Cozumel, as it’s one of the prettiest beaches I’ve seen on the island.
 It’s about a 15 minute drive from the ferry and the taxi will cost around $15 USD each way but it’s definitely worth the trip.
 There are a couple different beach clubs there where you can rent lounge chairs and enjoy some beach snacks and frozen cocktails.
 A perfect way to end the day IMO!